KatriinaPar/dcpp2025/Essays/essay.md

 The community monitoring works similarly to the commons in general, with code released in a GitHub repository abd Hugging Face, allowing collaborative issue tracking, bug resolution and overall sharing of knowledge more freely.
 Researchers and developers can also make their own analyses and comparisons to establish performance and limitations according to their benchmarks.
 There are also additional communities, such as the OpenAI developer community, that can be used for cooperation and collaboration.
 Overall, these open communities foster accountability and effective monitoring.

 OpenAI's approach to monitoring of the model is unclear, as established in principle 3, but it can be assumed that they have their own evaluation protocols they enforce.
 Since the source code is not published, there are likely monitoring capabilities built-in or an internal accountability framework.
+This is also echoed when OpenAI stated that the safeguard model is an open-weight implementation of an internal approach, meaning that before the weights are a result of iterative, closed development which may have stricter monitoring.
 It is also important to raise that the model itself is designed to be accountable by providing reasoning for its decisions, so it can be argued that monitoring is inherent in the model.

 Alignment with fourth principle: **strong**.